WilliamY97/Multi-User-Blog/README.md

 Udacity Full-Stack Nanodegree Program
 Author: William Yang

-The live version of the projet is set up at: http://williamyblog.appspot.com/blog
+The live version of the project is set up at: http://williamyblog.appspot.com/blog

 I have used Google App Engine to set up this project.
 If you want to run the code, please first get Google App Engine SDK for Python: